 At the end of this step, you should have a draft technical memo detailing purpose/scope, data sources, tools, methodology, analysis, and outcomes.
 This work product is the culmination of steps 1 – 5 and will become the final deliverable once the full QA/QC process is completed.

-Sample safety analysis tech memos can be found at the file paths indicated in the Appendix
+Sample safety analysis tech memos can be found at the file paths indicated in the following Resources section of this SOP.

-Definitions: Key terminology

-Appendix
+Resources

-This appendix includes additional approaches referenced above to accommodate a number of varying conditions in data sources and availability.
+These resources include additional approaches referenced above to accommodate a number of varying conditions in data sources and availability.

 Data Set Examples